Biden administration is moving toward a narrower student loan relief targeting groups of borrowers

 The department says it will continue to refine the proposal as it goes through a federal rulemaking process.
 The public will be able to provide written feedback next year.

-The draft proposal appears to give the department authority to wipe away federal student loans entirely for borrowers in some categories.
+The draft proposal would give the department authority to wipe away federal student loans entirely for borrowers in some categories.

-For those who started repaying loans more than 25 years ago, the proposal says that “the secretary may waive the outstanding balance of a loan.”
-The same language is used for borrowers who are eligible for other cancellation programs but haven’t applied.
+For those who started repaying loans more than 25 years ago, the proposal says that “the secretary may waive the outstanding balance of a loan” — amounting to total cancellation.
+It’s the same for borrowers who are eligible for other cancellation programs but haven’t applied.

-For those with snowballing interest, the draft would allow the department to cancel “all or a portion of” the amount beyond their original balance.
-In effect, it would allow the department to reset borrowers back to what they initially borrowed.
+Loans used to attend low-value college programs would also be wiped away.
+Borrowers would fall into that category if they attended a program that fails new standards outlined in a separate federal rule known as gainful employment.

-For those who attended low-value college programs, the draft says the secretary “may waive repayment.”
-Borrowers would fall into that category if they attended a program that failed new standards in a separate federal rule known as gainful employment.
+For those with snowballing interest, the proposal would reset their loans back to the original balance, effectively canceling unpaid interest.

 Even a more limited plan for relief is sure to draw fierce opposition from Republicans, who see cancellation as an unfair burden on taxpayers.